Portfolio

 The methodology: I used a variety of techniques such as partnering with local diversity organizations in speaker sourcing and marketing, updating the event language, designing and implementing a new code of conduct, and planning the sequence of speakers, event location, and other details to help all event attendees feel safe and welcome.
 We rolled out these interventions through a series of meetups and conferences over 18 months.

 The result: Not only did their Seattle events become incredibly diverse, they also became hugely popular.
 At last count, a sold out conference for software engineers boasted near gender parity, 18% LGBTQ+, nearly ⅓ people of color, and an age range from 18 to over 70.
 For the tech industry, particularly in Seattle, these statistics are virtually unheard of.
 The events received rave feedback from attendees, stating how welcome they felt, and how interesting and fun the events were due to the diversity of attendees and excellent networking.
-An unexpected bonus was that tech recruiters got the chance to meet talent from a wide variety of backgrounds, diversifying the pipeline of tech talent into high-value jobs.
+An extra bonus included tech recruiters getting the chance to meet talent from a wide variety of backgrounds, diversifying the pipeline of tech talent into high-value jobs.

 Seattle Startup Week Martha Burwell